LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 Workloads
 ~~~~~~~~~

-Workload APIs [21]:
+Workload APIs manage running applications.
+[21]

--  Container = A subset of Pod.
-Not a usable resource by itself.
--  CronJob = Schedule pods to run at specific intervals of time.
+-  apps

    -  DaemonSet = Manages Kubernetes pods that run on worker nodes.
 Objects created using this API are usually for logging or networking.
    -  Deployment = Uses both the Pod and ReplicaSet API along with managing the life-cycle of an application.
 It is designed for stateless applications.
+   -  ReplicaSet = New API for manging replicas that has support for label selectors.
+   -  StatefulSet = Similar to a Deployment except it can handle persistent storage along with ordered scaling and rolling updates.
+Each new pod created will have a new persistent volume claim created (if applicable).
+[28]

+-  batch

+   -  CronJob = Schedule pods to run at specific intervals of time.
    -  Job = A one-time execution of a pod.

+-  core

+   -  Container = A subset of Pod.
+Not a usable resource by itself.
    -  Pod = The smallest API resource that can be used to create containers.
--  ReplicaSet = New API for manging replicas that has support for label selectors.
    -  ReplicationController = Older API for managing replicas.
 [27]
--  StatefulSet = Similar to a Deployment except it can handle persistent storage along with ordered scaling and rolling updates.
-Each new pod created will have a new persistent volume claim created (if applicable).
-[28]

-Most applications should use the Deployment API due to the collection of features it provides.
+Most applications should use the Deployment or the StatefulSet API due to the collection of features it provides.

 Installation
 ------------